DavidC0rtes/VITAMIN/README.md

 In case a developer wants to extend VITAMIN with a new model formalism, all that is needed is to add a corresponding folder inside the models folder.
 Inside such a folder then, the developers can implement -- as they prefer -- the parsers for the new models to be included in VITAMIN.

-### Verification component
+### Model Checker Interface component

-In the verification component folder, all the Python scripts to perform the actual verification of the logics and models supported in VITAMIN are present.
+In the model_checker_interface folder, all the Python scripts to perform the actual verification of the logics and models supported in VITAMIN are present.

-In case a developer wants to extend VITAMIN with a new verification mechanism, all that is needed is to add a corresponding folder inside the model checking component folder.
+In case a developer wants to extend VITAMIN with a new verification mechanism, all that is needed is to add a corresponding folder inside the model_checker_interface folder.
 Inside such a folder then, the developers can implement -- as they prefer -- the algorithms to achieve the verification of models against formulas.
+Notice that, in this folder there is a directory for each verification approach.
+For example, directories for implicit, explicit, and abstract approaches can be found.

 Note that, the addition of a verification mechanism may not be tied to the addition of a corresponding new logic or model formalism.
 Indeed, new verification mechanisms can be added to handle existing logics and models in VITAMIN as well.